-Who Does Regulation E Apply To?
+What Businesses Does Regulation E Apply To?

 “However, there is also a somewhat "catch-all" provision for applicability of Regulation E to service providers other than financial institutions,” says Etmund.
 “If electronic funds transfer services are made available to consumers by a person other than a financial institution holding a consumer's account, the disclosures, protections, responsibilities and remedies shall be applicable.”

-It might sound daunting to learn what applies to your agency, but according to Wortman, “Regulation E specifically lists the parts of the EFTA that apply to ‘any person."
+It might sound daunting to learn what applies to your business, but according to Wortman, “Regulation E specifically lists the parts of the EFTA that apply to ‘any person."

 “Disclosures required under Regulation E shall be clear and readily understandable, in writing, and in a form the consumer may retain,” explains Etmund.
-Some examples of required disclosures are:

 - A notification of the consumer’s liability

-- A telephone number and address - so consumers can reach out in case of an unauthorized transfer
+- A telephone number and address - so consumers can reach out in case of an unauthorized EFT transfer

 - Instructions on how to stop payments